lyokha/nginx-haskell-module/README.md

           toMaybe a  = Just a
 ```

-Functions *compile* and *execute* expose IO Monad: that is why the result of
+Functions *compile* and *execute* expose IO monad: that is why the result of
 *safeMatch* gets unwrapped with *unsafePerformIO* (exported from
 *System.IO.Unsafe*).
 There is nothing bad about that in this particular case:
 internally higher level regex API functions like *(=~)* and *match* do the same